mebylund/Gulp/project-memory-game/README.md

 * Riveal cards by clicking on them
 * Find cards that are the same to match them
 * Once all cards are revieled, your time, score, and number of tries will be displayed

+## Known Issues

+When cards are clicked rapidly in concession, occasionally 3 cards will flip over instead of just 2.

 ## External Libraries Used